Master of Arts in Geography

 Master’s Oral Examination

-The department requires all M.A. students to present a proposal of their research for culminating experience to faculty and peers within a semester of filing the Proposal for Culminating Experience.
+The department requires all M.A. students to present a proposal of their research for the Culminating Experience to faculty and peers within a semester of filing the Proposal for Culminating Experience.
 The object is to provide students with useful feedback in the critical developmental stage of the research experience.
 Students present a twenty minute synopsis of their research ideas to faculty and fellow graduate students focusing particularly on linking the research to a broader theoretical framework and presenting a methodology design to achieve the specifically stated objectives.
 This is followed by ten minutes (maximum) for questions and comments.
 Proposal presentations are scheduled as needed.